holoviz/holoviews/doc/index.rst

    # Wait a long while..then normalize
    arr = mandelbrot(4000,4000, maxit=2000)[400:800, 2500:2900]

+..
+  # Code needed to run the index.ipynb tutorial (add as two new cells at the top)

+  cd ..

+  import holoviews
+  %load_ext holoviews.ipython
+  %view holomap='widgets'
+  import numpy

+.. notebook:: holoviews index.ipynb

 Installation
 ____________

-HoloViews is compatible with Python 2 (2.7+) and Python 3.
+HoloViews is compatible with Python `2.7, 3.3, and 3.4. <https://travis-ci.org/ioam/holoviews>`_.

 HoloViews requires `Param <http://ioam.github.com/param/>`_ and `Numpy <http://numpy.org>`_, neither of which has any required dependencies,